A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

 \subsection{Discussion of prior work}

-To our awareness, this manuscript is the first rigorous, fully-implemented computer-assisted estimation of resonances, i.e., establishing existence of resonances in some parts of $\C$ and nonexistence elsewhere.
-Below, we discuss prior work on: spectral approximation for transfer operators (Section \ref{subsubsec:TferSpecApproxIntro}); general results on approximation of pseudospectrum (Section \ref{subsubsec:genlSpecApproxIntro}); and computer-assisted estimation of spectrum in contexts beyond transfer operators (Section \ref{subsubsec:CAPintro}).
+Below, we discuss prior work on: spectral approximation for transfer operators (Section \ref{subsubsec:TferSpecApproxIntro}); relevant results on pseudospectrum (Section \ref{subsubsec:genlSpecApproxIntro}); and computer-assisted estimation of spectrum in contexts beyond transfer operators (Section \ref{subsubsec:CAPintro}).
 Additional discussion, including a comparison of our methods with some of those listed below, is given in Section \ref{sec:outlook}.